influxdata/telegraf/plugins/inputs/ipmi_sensor/README.md

 #### Permissions

-When gathering from the local system, Telegraf will need permission to the impi device node.
+When gathering from the local system, Telegraf will need permission to the ipmi device node.
 When using udev you can create the device node giving `rw` permissions to the `telegraf` user by adding the following rule to `/etc/udev/rules.d/52-telegraf-ipmi.rules`: